 Throughout Franklin, you can find 18 different parks with amenities such as walking trails, playgrounds, picnic areas, fishing ponds, and more.
 These parks are all maintained by the City Parks Department.
 One of Franklin’s most notable parks is the Park at Harlinsdale Farm, located at 239 Franklin Road.
 With over 200 acres of land, the park has a four-acre dog park, a three-acre catch-and-release fishing pond, a 5k soft-turf track for walking and running, and an equestrian trail.
 For athletic fields, check out Jim Warren Park, Liberty Park, and Fieldstone Park.
 The parks of Franklin are also the stage for a variety of events and festivals throughout the year.
 These include movie nights, the Arbor Day festival, arts festivals, and more.

 Another favorite feature of Franklin is the Harpeth River, often used for canoeing, kayaking, and fishing.
 The city offers several access points to the river.
 For more information about parks and recreation in Franklin, visit www.FranklinTN.gov.

-We hope this article helped you learn about everything Franklin has to offer.
-For more information about your new hometown, check out the E-Magazine for our guide to moving to Williamson County.
+For more information about your new hometown, check out the E-Magazine for our guide to moving to Williamson or Maury Counties.